nodecosmos/nodecosmos_server/charybdis/README.md

 - `before_delete`
 - `after_delete`

-In order to trigger callback, instead of calling `insert` method on model, we can call `insert_cb`:
+⚠️ In order to trigger callback, instead of calling `insert` method on model, we can call `insert_cb.
+This enables us to have clear distinction between insert and insert with callbacks.
 ```rust
 let post = Post::from_json(json);
 let res = post.insert_cb(&session).await;